lhawkley/us-loneliness-apc/README.md

-This package contains code to perform analyses reported in "Are U.S. older adults getting lonelier?: Age, period, and cohort differences" by Hawkly et al. (2019).
+This package contains code to perform analyses reported in "Are U.S. older adults getting lonelier?: Age, period, and cohort differences" by Hawkley et al. (2019).

 These analyses use data from Waves 1–3 of the National Social Life, Health and